estruyf/blog-content/content/posts/2021-10-08-a-guide-to-front-matter-an-article-on-the-features-and-benefits.md

 ---
-title: "A look at the features and benefits of the Front Matter CMS"
+title: A look at the features and benefits of the Front Matter CMS
-slug: "/features-benefits-front-matter-cms/"
+slug: /features-benefits-front-matter-cms/
-type: "post"
+type: post
-date: "2021-10-08T08:08:27.040Z"
+date: 2021-10-08T08:08:27.040Z
-lastmod: "2021-08-22T15:20:28.000Z"
+lastmod: 2021-08-22T15:20:28.000Z
 draft: false
 tags:
-  - "CMS"
+  - CMS
-  - "Front Matter"
+  - Front Matter
-  - "Review"
+  - Review
 comments: true
-description: "Front Matter has been created with the intention of becoming a simple and easy-to-use CMS.
-Read more about the features and benefits of the Front Matter CMS."
+description: Front Matter has been created with the intention of becoming a simple and easy-to-use CMS.
+Read more about the features and benefits of the Front Matter CMS.
-preview: "/social/0001a33c-7d4e-461a-b423-e5323388e0b9.png"
+preview: /social/99566c06-8ab3-4a29-b21c-fb4700ccae6e.png
 keywords:
-  - "cms"
+  - cms
 ---

 [Front matter CMS](https://frontmatter.codes) is a new, fresh and easy-to-use content management system with a sleek frontend.
 It can be used for any type of website - blog, portfolio, landing page or even an online store.
 Without any dependencies to websites, APIs, and databases.